jeremytammik/tbc/a/1807_createviaoffset.md

 I am not currently very involved with AutoCAD and DWG development, more with Revit RVT.

-It is certainly both possible and easy to extract all the data you can possibly want from both of them.
+ However, I can certainly confirm that it is definitely both possible and easy to extract all the data you can possibly want from both of them.

 You can do that using AutoCAD and Revit add-ins making use of the desktop .NET APIs.